jonathan-pe/pulse/.github/copilot-instructions.md

 The app's name is "Pulse"

-We use Supabase for our API, authentication and Postgres DB management

 All DB tables that we create should have their appropriate RLS settings created as well